Products - CDs

 The relaxation audiotape and CD that Guilford Publications started publishing for me more than 30 years ago and used extensively for 3 decades at Mayo Clinic remains available.

 Description from www.guilford.com: “Available as a CD or an audiocassette, this invaluable program is ideal for use with biofeedback patients or others seeking to improve general stress management.
 Listeners learn to use straightforward thought techniques to promote tension release without any physical effort.
 Part 1, Passive Muscle Relaxation, offers well-structured guidance for relaxing major muscles.
-Part 2, Self-Generated Relaxation, allows more flexible practice in body scanning for residual stress and discovering one’s own formula for relief.”
+Part 2, Self-Generated Relaxation, allows more flexible practice in body scanning for residual stress and discovering one’s formula for relief.”

 Source: www.guilford.com